 Individual project support (at no cost) – We regularly engage in building-specific discussions on insurance issues.
 In addition to providing design and construction-related technical support, we can also interact with brokers and insurers to answer their questions related to mass timber’s performance.
 To request assistance on your project, contact your local Regional Director using our Project Assistance Map or email the WoodWorks help desk at .

-Published resources – Because insurers often have similar areas of concern, WoodWorks maintains a growing list of resources that demonstrate mass timber’s safety and durability, including the results of testing, research and ongoing monitoring.
-WoodWorks is also developing a white paper, to be released in the Spring of 2021, which will take an in-depth look at the insurance industry, including its history, what affects premiums, how risks are analyzed, and how project teams can navigate coverage for mass timber projects.
+Published resources –Because insurers often have similar areas of concern, WoodWorks maintains a growing list of resources that demonstrate mass timber’s safety and durability, including the results of testing, research and ongoing monitoring.
+WoodWorks has also published a white paper, which takes an in-depth look at the insurance industry, including its history, what affects premiums, how risks are analyzed, and how project teams can navigate coverage for mass timber projects.

 Mass Timber Building Trends and Project Maps